Translations

 Introduction

 First, they are called lightning bugs, not fireflies!
 Blame Mrs. Appalachian Irishman.
-She had the TV on early this morning, not me this time.
+She had the television on early this morning, not me this time.

-The flexibility of this “public journal and commentary” is that I don't restrict myself to one topic or to only a few narrow topics.
-That's why “Topic Sections” includes twenty categories.
+The flexibility of this “public journal and commentary” website is that I don't restrict myself to one topic or to only a few narrow topics.
+That's why the “Topic Sections” include twenty categories.
 I can add or change categories.

-Early next month, the plan, Lord willing, is to publish two very serious articles on family and heritage.
-The articles will honor the recent sorrow and joy, of 4/26/2023, and the sorrow and joy, of 4/30/2023.
+Early next month, the plan, Lord willing, is to publish two very serious articles about family and heritage.
+The articles will honor the recent sorrow and joy of 4/26/2023 and the sorrow and joy of 4/30/2023.
 The articles are in my mind only at this juncture.

 The Lottery

-I don't really know why the morning TV news is inspiring recent articles, such as this one.
+I don't really know why the morning television news has been inspiring recent articles such as this one.
 This is the third article this month!
-The other two are the articles of 4/19/2023 and 4/25/2023 (the day before the sorrow and joy of the next day).
+The other two are from 4/19/2023 and 4/25/2023 (the day before the sorrow and joy of the next day).

-I'd completed the routine early morning stretches -- which I do while still in bed, to unkink my “bionic” body -- from a night's sleep.
+I had completed my routine of early morning stretches, which I do while still in bed to unkink my “bionic” body after a night's sleep.
 Mrs. Appalachian Irishman, like the good and “long-suffering” wife that she is, was making the weekend breakfast (eggs, biscuits, gravy, bacon, and coffee).
 Having greeted my wife and enlightened her with my usual Irish blarney, I poured my first cup of coffee.
-As I walked to my home office, the local morning TV news had a segment on the “synchronous firefly lottery.”
+As I walked to my home office, the local morning television news had a segment on the “synchronous firefly lottery.”
 I kid you not!
-I had to pause and watch enough to laugh, before continuing to my office.
+I had to pause and watch enough to laugh before continuing to my office.

 The dates have been announced for the 2023 viewings of the famous synchronous fireflies in the Great Smoky Mountains National Park.
 A limited number of park visitors will have the opportunity to watch the “lightning bugs” in their late-spring flash patterns up in the Smokies.

 At least “lightning bugs” is in quotation marks!
-That's what anyone, born and raised in northeast Tennessee, calls them!
+That's what anyone born and raised in northeast Tennessee calls them!
 Only Yankees say “fireflies!”
-Fact check: meteorological summer starts on June 1st, so the lightning bug show starts in early summer, not late spring!
+Fact check: meteorological summer starts on June 1st.
+The lightning bug show starts in early summer, not late spring!

-According to the article, “the lottery system for synchronous firefly viewings” started in 2006 (the same year that my new ol' truck was manufactured).
-This year, the “viewings” will be June 4th through 11th, eight evenings.
+According to the article, “the lottery system for synchronous firefly viewings” started in 2006 (the same year that my Nissan Frontier was manufactured).
+This year, the “viewings” will be from June 4th through 11th, eight evenings.
 Each evening, 120 vehicles are allowed, totaling 960 in eight evenings.
-Only seven folks are allowed per vehicle.
+Only seven passengers are allowed per vehicle.
 Apparently, the bureaucrats have all the details lined out.

-Any Yankees or southerners, who have no sense, may buy a lottery for a vehicle pass -- but only from April 28 at 10 AM to May 1 at 8 PM.
-It'll cost you a dollar to play the lightning bug viewing lottery game!
-Time's a wastin'!
+Any Yankees or southerners who have no sense may buy a lottery for a vehicle pass, but only from April 28 at 10 AM to May 1 at 8 PM.
+It will cost you a dollar to play the lightning bug viewing lottery game!
+Time's a-wastin'!
 Better hurry!

 The lucky winners of the lightning bug viewing lottery will be notified on 5/11/2023.
 Those lucky winners will get a parking pass and have to fork over another $24.00 for a reservation fee.
 Ain't they goin' to be lucky!